some-natalie/samples/resume.md

 * Design, furnish, and install a Windows-based small business network.
 Final product included 1 router, 2 switches, 2 wireless access points, 1000’ of CAT5E cable, 1 Windows Server with Active Directory and SQL Server for client software, approximately 10 clients, 2 workgroup printers, industry-specific hardware and software, and all supporting documentation.
 Contract includes 1 year support.
 (Jan 2014)

 **Employment:**
-* Staff technologist at Booz Allen Hamilton, through Apex Systems
-  * On contract (May 2015 - currently employed)
+* Staff technologist at Booz Allen Hamilton (May 2015 - currently employed)
   * Develop in-house solutions to automate administration tasks using Bash and Python
   * Created test environment and evaluated SaltStack, Puppet Enterprise, Chef, and Ansible for production hosting environment
-  * Deployed, configured, and trained staff on Red Hat Satellite, GitLab, and SaltStack
+  * Deployed, configured, and trained staff on Red Hat Satellite, GitHub, GitLab, and SaltStack
   * Migrated production machines from SUSE to Red Hat
   * Documented solutions and created guides and walkthroughs on internal Confluence site
 * Office Engineer, Kiewit Federal Group